Bachelor of Commerce

 Cost and Management Accounting (3 credits)

-This subject introduces the main functions of cost and management accounting: for the beginning of each period, management accountant helps all levels of managers prepare the budget, including the initial budget preparing, implementing budget, management control, and variance analysis between actual results and budget numbers; each level of managers have to make a variety of decisions, such as short-term decision making and the way of implementing the decision, the different types and methods of long-term decision making, and pricing decision; using examples form real companies, it further illustrates more accurate methods of cost allocation.
+This course introduces the main functions of cost and management accounting: for the beginning of each period, management accountant helps all levels of managers prepare the budget, including the initial budget preparing, implementing budget, management control, and variance analysis between actual results and budget numbers; each level of managers have to make a variety of decisions, such as short-term decision making and the way of implementing the decision, the different types and methods of long-term decision making, and pricing decision; using examples form real companies, it further illustrates more accurate methods of cost allocation.

 Electronic Commerce (3 credits)